paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-052-water-infrastructure-finance-and-innovation.md

 <a id="section-3912"></a>
 ## § 3912.
 Funding
-**(a) In general** There is authorized to be appropriated to each of the Secretary and the Administrator to carry out this chapter, to remain available until expended—
+**(a) In general**

+(1) **Fiscal years 2015 through 2019** — There are authorized to be appropriated to each of the Secretary and the Administrator to carry out this chapter, to remain available until expended—

-(1) $20,000,000 for fiscal year 2015;
+  (A) $20,000,000 for fiscal year 2015;

-(2) $25,000,000 for fiscal year 2016;
+  (B) $25,000,000 for fiscal year 2016;

-(3) $35,000,000 for fiscal year 2017;
+  (C) $35,000,000 for fiscal year 2017;

-(4) $45,000,000 for fiscal year 2018; and
+  (D) $45,000,000 for fiscal year 2018; and

-(5) $50,000,000 for fiscal year 2019.
+  (E) $50,000,000 for fiscal year 2019.

+(2) **Fiscal years 2020 and 2021** — There is authorized to be appropriated to the Administrator to carry out this chapter $50,000,000 for each of fiscal years 2020 and 2021, to remain available until expended.

-**(b) Administrative costs** Of the funds made available to carry out this chapter, the Secretary or the Administrator, as applicable, may use for the administration of this chapter, including for the provision of technical assistance to aid project sponsors in obtaining the necessary approvals for the project, not more than $2,200,000 for each of fiscal years 2015 through 2019.
+**(b) Administrative costs**

+(1) **Fiscal years 2015 through 2019** — Of the funds made available to carry out this chapter, the Secretary or the Administrator, as applicable, may use for the administration of this chapter, including for the provision of technical assistance to aid project sponsors in obtaining the necessary approvals for the project, not more than $2,200,000 for each of fiscal years 2015 through 2019.

+(2) **Fiscal years 2020 and 2021** — Of the funds made available to carry out this chapter, the Administrator may use for the administration of this chapter, including for the provision of technical assistance to aid project sponsors in obtaining the necessary approvals for the project, not more than $5,000,000 for each of fiscal years 2020 and 2021.

 **(c) Small community water infrastructure projects**